theikegeraads/pycalc/README.md

 ### `-`

-The minus function can be used to subtract two integers.
+The minus operator can be used to subtract two integers.

 Example: `2-1`